A Frequency Domain Approach to Predict Power System Transients: Case Study

-To illustrate the performance of the proposed method in predicting an unstable system, Fig.~\ref{fig:dyn_unstable} shows accurate and predicted trajectory of the system after a line-to-line fault between bus 48 and bus 100 and recovered at the time of 0.42s.
-The accurate trajectory of $\omega$ in Fig.~\ref{fig:dyn_unstable}(a) shows that the fault leads to loss of synchronicity of generators at bus 47 and bus 48.
-This also result in large voltage drop at bus 47 and bus 48.
-The states of all the other buses are still stable and appear to be a colored block because of small magnitude compared with the two unstable cases.
-Correspondingly, Fig.~\ref{fig:dyn_unstable}(b) shows that the proposed method successfully predict the unstable trajectory of $\omega$ over 4Hz at bus 47 and bus 48.
-Therefore, both the location of unstable buses and the level of instability can be provided by the proposed method.
+To illustrate the performance of the proposed method in predicting an unstable system, Fig.~\ref{fig:dyn_unstable} shows true (i.e., simulated) and predicted trajectories of the system after a line-to-line fault between bus 75 and bus 124 and recovered at the time of 0.3s.
+Especially, it is a stressed unstable test case by gradually increasing the level of loads until the system is unstable.
+Although the magnitude of the trajectories are still bounded, the drifted angle and the collapse of voltage have reflected the unstable behaviors.
+The proposed method capture both the trend and oscillations of the unstable behaviors.
+The RMSE for the prediction in Fig.~\ref{fig:dyn_unstable} is 0.1198.
+Moreover, the accuracy in terms of predicting unstable cases is to identify the unstable behaviors.
 In the next subsection, we verify in the test set that the proposed method can predict all the unstable system accurately shortly after a fault happens.

+The trajectory in the frequency domain (computed by Fast Fourier Transform) for the stable case in Fig.~\ref{fig:dyn_stable} and the unstable case in Fig.~\ref{fig:dyn_unstable} is given in Fig.~\ref{fig:FFT_dyn_stable} and Fig.~\ref{fig:FFT_dyn_unstable}, respectively.
+The proposed method also achieves high accuracy in the frequency domain.
+Moreover, the high-frequency component in both Fig.~\ref{fig:FFT_dyn_stable} and Fig.~\ref{fig:FFT_dyn_unstable} is almost zero.
+This provides the intuition why the low-pass filter can reduce computational complexity without affecting the prediction performances.

+\highlights{Numerical studies about the effect of $k_{\max}$ on the low-pass filter can be found in Appendix\ref{app: filter}.
+The visualization of the predictions with different influence factors including fault-on/clear actions, fault type and fault location is shown in Appendix\ref{app: factor}.}